Written By Jan Pascal Tschudy

 Training blocks of 2 to 4 hours a day or more on the weekend for Ironman gave me confidence that my body can handle high levels of physical exertion.
-So the question was for me if my body could handle so much running.
+So the question for me was if my body could handle so much running.

 Did you find the transition from triathlon difficult and if so why (or why not)?

 For me the transition was not too hard.
-I kept up with everything but added slowly more running.
+I kept up with everything but slowly added more running.
 My approach of “TUF” (Training under Fatigue) applies really well to ultras.

 How did your training change in preparing for the Wadi Rum Ultra versus training for an Ironman?

 I only added some more running, everything else (bike and swim) stayed the same.

 Even the sessions stayed the same.
 I didn’t complicate things by incorporating completely new workouts.